This page is due for major revision, but in the meantime is divided into three sections:

 - The Ivanhoe Game

-- (my own pedagogical project, sponsored by a grant from the Delmas Foundation.)
+- (my own pedagogical project, sponsored by the Delmas Foundation.)

 - The Rossetti Archive (Jerome McGann’s hypermedia research collection, for which I served as Design Editor from 1997 (SGML and Dynaweb!) to a major XML/XSLT/CSS redesign in 2004.